amyoccodingwaves/amyoccodingwaves.github.io/index.md

 # JAVASCRIPT

-Bringing our focus to the top right hand panel of our JSFiddle, the Javascript file is where we will go and fetch all the Weather data.
+Bringing our focus to the bottom right hand panel of our JSFiddle, the Javascript file is where we will go and fetch all the Weather data.
 To get data from a server you need an API.

 Sound the trumpets 🎺🎺🎺🎺🎺 - this is the important part of our tutorial today 🥳.